- Published on

 - Evaluate Headlamp for team use — If you need shared access, it's the most production-ready web option

-Don't just pick one—try a few.
-Most are open-source and can be installed in minutes.
-Your future self will thank you for knowing multiple tools when that 3 AM incident happens.
+Don't just pick one.
+Try a few.
+Most are open-source and install in minutes.
+Knowing multiple tools matters when a 3 AM incident happens and your usual dashboard isn't cutting it.

 What's your Kubernetes dashboard of choice?
 Have you found anything I missed?
 Let me know in the comments!